-Upon resignation of Warana, the Company became a self-managed AIF.
+The Company is a self-managed AIF.
 The Board is responsible for fulfilling the role of the AIFM and ensuring the Company complies with the AIFMD requirements.
 The Board does not receive any additional renumeration for their services in relation to acting as AIFM.
 Details of the total amount of remuneration for the service provided in the financial year is made available to Shareholders on request to the Board.